Frequently asked questions

 What does MILA do with food waste?

-MILA will produce less waste than conventional supermarkets thanks to more cold stores and a more sustainable purchasing strategy.
-Goods that will soon reach their best-before date will be marked with a yellow dot on the shelf.
+MILA will produce less waste than conventional supermarkets thanks to more refrigerated storage and a more sustainable purchasing strategy.
+Products nearing their best-before date will be marked with a yellow dot on the shelf.

 Is there a lot of packaging at MILA?

-We avoid packaging, favour reusable packaging and recycle.
-We are not completely plastic-free, but wherever possible we offer packaging-free variants and loose goods for self-filling.
+We avoid packaging, focus on reusable products and recycling.
+We are not completely plastic-free, but wherever possible we offer packaging-free options and loose goods for self-service filling.

 What does MILA do with profits?

 There will be no profit distributions to members.
-In the start-up phase, the focus will probably be on repayments of the start-up financing.
-In principle, the members will decide at the General Assembly what happens to any future profits: e.g. reserves for potential times of crisis, reducing the mark-up on products, making further investments in our supermarket.
+During the initial phase, the focus will likely be on repaying the start-up financing.
+Ultimately, the members will decide at the general meeting what happens with any future profits: for example, reserves for potential crises, reducing markups on products, or making further investments in our supermarket.

 How are decisions made at MILA?

-The highest body of the cooperative is the general assembly of all members.
+The highest governing body of the cooperative is the General Assembly of all members.
 It makes the strategic and most important financial decisions.
-It elects the Executive Board, which acts as the owners’ representative for the members: And this appoints the management.
-Every member has one vote at the General Assembly – regardless of how many cooperative shares they have subscribed to.
-More information on the co-operative bodies
+It elects the Board of Directors, which acts as the owners’ representative body for the members.
+The Board of Directors then appoints the management.
+Every member has one vote in the General Assembly – regardless of how many cooperative shares they have subscribed to.
+More information about the cooperative’s governing bodies .

 Does MILA also have employees?

-Yes, there is a core of people who are employed by MILA, e.g. the management and in purchasing logistics and the members’ office.
-More information about the team.
+Yes, a core group of people employed by MILA is needed, for example, the management, those in purchasing logistics, and the member office.
+More information about the team

 How do I become a member and which memberships are available?

-You become a member of the co-operative by subscribing to one or more co-operative shares and accepting the rights and obligations of membership.
-We use the co-operative shares to build up important equity capital for our supermarket.
-Only as an active member will you have the opportunity to shop after the opening of the large supermarket.
+You become a member of the cooperative by purchasing cooperative shares and accepting the rights and obligations of membership.
+With these shares, we build up essential equity capital for our supermarket.
+As an active member, you can shop in the large supermarket.
 As an investing member, you support us financially but cannot shop.
-You can switch between investing/active membership at any time.
+You can switch between investing and active membership at any time.
+You can also become a co-buyer.

 How much does membership cost?